statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

 }
 ```

-Pretty simple stuff here.
-One relationship, which is just to other entries for multi-site.
+This is pretty basic stuff here – just one relationship (`origin()`) which allows us to handle multi-site entries.

 The `incrementing` and `keyType` properties are necessary because we're using strings for the `id` column.
-When you disable `incrementing`, you just have to make
-sure that you pass an ID in when saving a new model since Eloquent doesn't know how to generate a new primary key automatically.
+When you disable `incrementing` you also need to pass an ID in when saving a new model.
+Eloquent doesn't know how to generate a new primary key automatically.

 ## The Entry

 In our repository, we re-bound the native Statamic Entry class to our own.
-We'll extend the native one, but make a handful of tweaks to keep it Eloquent-y.
+We'll extend the native one but make a handful of tweaks to keep it Eloquent-y.
+Is that a word?
+It is now.

 ``` php
 <?php